2002 Bali bombings: Execution of perpetrators

 On 24 October 2008, Bali officials announced that three men convicted of carrying out the bombings would be executed by firing squad in November 2008.
 On 25 October 2008, Communications and Information Minister asked the Indonesian media to stop calling the three "heroes".

 The Denpasar District Court, on 3 November, accepted a reprieve motion to reconsider the death sentences.
 Fahmi Bachmid, a lawyer for the family of Jafar Sodiq, a brother of Amrozi and Mukhlas, stated: "We lodged the judicial review to Denpasar court to question (previous) decisions."
 Lawyer Imam Asmara Hadi stated: "We have lodged an appeal because we haven't received a copy of the Supreme Court rejection of our previous appeal."

 Indonesia's Supreme Court denied previous petitions for judicial review amid the constitutional court's dismissal of the bombers' appeals.
 Denpasar court official Nengah Sanjaya said the 3-page appeal would be sent to a Cilacap, central Java court.
-But the Attorney General's office said on 1 November the execution was "very close."
+But the Attorney General's office said on 1 November the execution was "very close".
 Supreme Court judge Djoko Sarwoko, however, said a "last-minute legal challenge by the relatives of Imam Samudra, Amrozi Nurhasyim and Ali Ghufron will not change or delay the execution."
 They were moved to isolation cells, and execution spots were ready on the Nusakambangan island prison where they were being held.
 Local chief prosecutor Muhammad Yamin said they would be "executed simultaneously" but at different locations.

-Imam Samudra, Amrozi Nurhasyim and Ali Ghufron were executed by firing squad after midnight on 9 November 2008 (West Indonesian time).
-In the final moment, there was no remorse or repentance, and they shouted: Allahu Akbar, or "God is great!"
+Amrozi, Imam Samudra and Ali Ghufron were executed by firing squad after midnight on 9 November 2008 (West Indonesian time).
+In the final moment, there was no remorse or repentance, and they shouted Allahu Akbar ("God is great!").
 Despite his carefree demeanor throughout his trial and incarceration, the Australian edition of The Daily Telegraph reported Amrozi was pale-faced and shaking in the moments before his execution.
-For burial, Mukhlas and Amrozi's bodies were flown by helicopter to Tenggulan, Lamongan, East Java, while Imam Samudra's body was flown to Serang, Banten, amid "welcome martyrs" banner displayed at the cemetery.
+For burial, Mukhlas and Amrozi's bodies were flown by helicopter to Tenggulun, Lamongan, East Java, while Imam Samudra's body was flown to Serang, Banten, amid "welcome martyrs" banner displayed at the cemetery.

-The execution caused high tension and sparked clashes in Tenggulan between hundreds of police and supporters.
+The execution caused high tension and sparked clashes in Tenggulun between hundreds of police and supporters.
 Indonesian singer and TV presenter Dorce Gamalama attended the funeral of Imam Samudra.
 After praying with the crowd, she spent half an hour in the house of the executed man and spoke with his mother.
 On leaving she was quoted as saying "I'm certain he's gone to heaven".
-Ma'ruf Amin, deputy chairman of the Indonesian Ulemas Council, the chief body for Islamic clerics in Indonesia said of the men: "They did not die a holy death.
+Ma'ruf Amin, deputy chairman of the Indonesian Ulema Council, the chief body for Islamic clerics in Indonesia said of the men: "They did not die a holy death.
 That can only be in a war and Indonesia is not at war."